ArchipelagoMW/Archipelago/worlds/bk_sudoku/docs/en_Sudoku.md

 After completing a Sudoku puzzle, the game will unlock 1 random hint for an unchecked location in the slot you are connected to.

-## Where is the settings page?
+## Where is the options page?

-There is no settings page; this game cannot be used in your .yamls.
+There is no options page; this game cannot be used in your .yamls.
 Instead, the client can connect to any slot in a multiworld.